archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 ## coffee grind size

 To find the ideal grind size you will need to make your own tests (per different type of coffee).
-I have the [Rhino compact grinder](https://rhinocoffeegear.com/rhinowares-compact-hand-grinder-with-aeropress-adaptor.html), and I usually set it up at **4-6 steps** (in theory 1-3 is for espresso, 2-4 for moka, 3-6 for the AeroPress etc..).
+I have the [Rhino compact grinder](https://rhinocoffeegear.com/rhinowares-compact-hand-grinder-with-aeropress-adaptor.html), and I usually set it up at **4-6 steps**.

+**Update:**  I decided to [find "click zero"](https://www.youtube.com/watch?v=45fpPUQ-5TU) in order to give more accurate information about grinding.
+So, after "zero calibration", I usually set it up at **6-8 clicks**, with **8** being the most frequent choice.

 ## total time